hightail/wilson-api/concepts/routing/routing.md

 ```

 As you can see in the example, the **handleRouteChange** method has access to routeOptions (the options object
 from the current route).
-IRouteService can inject other application services and use custom logic to support
+The custom router can inject other application services and use custom logic to support
 any number of specialized functionalities like the one above.

-# IRouteService Required Functions
+# Custom Router Interface

 * [handleRouteChange](#handleRouteChange)
 * [loadDependencies](#loadDependencies)
 * [loadSession](#loadSession)
 * [getTitleText](#getTitleText)

-> Note that the examples below implement an IRouteService that has only the sample method.
-When
+> NOTE: A custom router acts as an extension of the default router and may implement one
-> implementing an actual IRouteService, all of the methods below MUST be included on the service.
+> or more of the above interface methods.
+Interface methods not included in the custom router
+> will inherit the default functionality.

 ## <a name="handleRouteChange"></a>handleRouteChange(currentRoute, routeOptions, routeInfo)